PhucVuHongGinar/docs-1/docs/API-User-Dashboard/dashboard.md

 ## First time access to GINAR Dashboard

-When you access the GINAR dashboard for the first time, you will have to provide payment information.
-Once your Card is authorized, you will receive the Freelancer service from GINAR with 500 requests/month in free of charge.
+When you access the GINAR dashboard for the first time, you have to provide payment information.
+Once your payment card is authorized, you will receive the Freelancer service from GINAR with 500 requests/month in free of charge.

 Fill all the required information then click **Submit** to finish and start enjoying GINAR services.